raphael-proust/OGL-SRD5/pages/06.classes/default.md

   - It must succeed on a Dexterity saving throw or be knocked prone.

   - It must make a Strength saving throw.
-If it fails, you can push it up to 15 feet away from you.
+If it fails, you can push it up to 4.5m away from you.

   - It can't take reactions until the end of your next turn.